 That’s where play-to-earn comes in.
 The model introduces a concept of value outside the games’ ecosystems.
 When you earn collectibles in a game, you can exchange them for real money – dollars, pounds, etc. You can also play games, earn gift cards and redeem them whenever you want.

-An example of games you can play to earn real money is Axie Infinity, launched in 2018.
+An example of a game you can play to earn real money is Axie Infinity, launched in 2018.
 Axie Infinity puts money both ways.
 First, players need to buy assets called ‘Axies” before they can play (that’s money to the creators).
 Next, players play the game to farm SLPs (Smooth Love Potions).
 Subsequently, players sell the in-game assets on third-party platforms.
 The demand for SLPs is high because players need them to breed Axies – the game characters.
 The cycle continues.

 Axie Infinity has grown to become one of the highest play-to-earn games, thanks to NFTs that got popular.
 Play-to-earn games NFTs are digital assets you can exchange for cash.
 There’s always only one piece of an NFT.
 Hence, if you own a particular picture NFT, no one else legally does.